DEADPXLZ/DEADPXLZ/README.md

 What if I told you that if you double-tap or double-click your PXL, it will reveal its stats?

+https://user-images.githubusercontent.com/83417674/116793624-6dfabb00-aad0-11eb-9a9e-0bdf02068c04.mov

 🤯

 Yep - no need for a centralized 3rd party marketplace to host your token on in order to reveal how scarce it actually is!
 With DEADPXLZ, you can brag about that super rare stats right from within the actual NFT!

-https://user-images.githubusercontent.com/83417674/116793624-6dfabb00-aad0-11eb-9a9e-0bdf02068c04.mov
+You can close the stats panel by simply tapping anywhere on the screen.

 🎈 I call this _**EMBEDDED STATS**_ - a truly unique NFT feature brought to you for the first time ever on the blockchain by the DEADPXLZ project!